dotnet/csharplang/proposals/default-interface-methods.md

 ```

 > ***Open issue***: confirm that this is an intended consequence of the specification. **YES**

+### Runtime method resolution

+> ***Open Issue:*** The spec should describe the runtime method resolution algorithm in the face of interface default methods.
+We need to ensure that the semantics are consistent with the language semantics, e.g. which declared methods do and do not override or implement an `internal` method.

 ### Further areas to be specified